 Live Continuous Backup/Migration/Recovery

 CloudSigma offers an installable agent which allows the provision of a continuous live backup and migration solution.
-This solution allows for both the live migration of servers into and out of the cloud, and also Disaster Recovery as a Service and Data Backup solutions.
+This solution allows for both the live migration of servers into and out of the cloud.
+Also, it allows for Disaster Recovery as a Service and Data Backup solutions.
 The end user is able to have a secondary environment ready to instantly switch as required by the end user failover scenario.
 The solution provides a comprehensive set of configuration and monitoring tools, to fully automate its deployment and an automated workflow automation tool that allows an automated recovery of even complex infrastructure deployments upon disaster recovery.

 For example, a user can mirror a virtual or physical environment outside of the cloud to the cloud using it as a secondary disaster recovery location.
 Alternatively an end user can mirror cloud to cloud to enable a highly resilient dual site set-up.

-CloudSigma supports all types of network traffic on customer private networks including multicast and broadcast, which are critical in many cases to run high availability heartbeat protocols over the network.
+CloudSigma supports all types of network traffic on customer private networks.
+This includes multicast and broadcast, which are critical in many cases to run high availability heartbeat protocols over the network.

 Sometimes users need to create many cloud servers at once.
 In this case, they have the opportunity to make use of the bulk server clone and start.
 The feature combines cloning and starting of (e.g. template) servers without a limit on the number of clones.
 Once the cloning is complete, the system can be set to automatically start the cloud servers one by one.